danrhodes/AutoKeywordLinker/README.md

 ### Tip 1: Use Auto-Link on Save for Seamless Workflow

 Enable "Auto-link on save" and forget about linking entirely.
 Just write naturally and save when you're done.
-Your graph builds itself.
+Your graph builds itself, and tags are added automatically.

 ### Tip 2: Preview First, Apply Later